vibrationtoolbox/vibration_toolbox/readme.rst

 Try now!
 --------

-You won't get everything, but you can try parts of the toolbox immediately on  and `tutorial on mybinder.org <https://mybinder.org/v2/gh/vibrationtoolbox/vibration_toolbox/binder>`_, right in your browser window.
+You won't get everything, but you can try parts of the toolbox immediately by riunning the `tutorial on mybinder.org <https://mybinder.org/v2/gh/vibrationtoolbox/vibration_toolbox/binder>`_, right in your browser window!

 Installation